At a Glance

 ✨Tip Number 1

 Familiarise yourself with the latest legislation and best practices in residential childcare.
-This knowledge will not only help you during interviews but also demonstrate your commitment to providing high-quality care.
+This knowledge will not only help you in interviews but also demonstrate your commitment to providing high-quality care.

 ✨Tip Number 2

 Network with professionals in the field of residential childcare.
-Attend local events or join online forums where you can connect with others who work in similar roles, as they may have insights or even job leads.
+Attend local events or join online forums where you can connect with others who work in similar roles, as they may provide valuable insights or even job leads.

 ✨Tip Number 3

 Prepare for scenario-based questions that are common in interviews for this role.
-Think about how you would handle specific situations involving children and young people, as this will showcase your problem-solving skills.
+Think about how you would handle specific situations involving children and young people, as this will showcase your problem-solving skills and empathy.

 ✨Tip Number 4

 Research our organisation, StudySmarter, and understand our values and mission.
-Being able to articulate how your personal values align with ours can make a strong impression during the interview process.
+Being able to articulate how your personal values align with ours during the interview can set you apart from other candidates.

 We think you need these skills to ace Deputy Manager Residential Childcare